London’s best rooftop bars have got attitude and altitude.

 1. Prince of Wales, Brixton

-A multi-storey pub-meets club, the Prince of Wales rooftop offers a Rum Shack, live music and DJ sets across a terrific two-tier terrace.
-Hop to beats from the likes of Norman Jay and Giles Peterson at one of south London’s best rooftop bars, pint in hand.
-You can also dance till dawn (OK, 3am) at the venue’s legendary Rooftop Nights, taking place on select Fridays and Saturdays from now until September, or join in the fun at their euphoric Sunday daytime parties.
+A multi-storey pub-meets-club, the Prince of Wales rooftop offers a Rum Shack, live music and DJ sets across a terrific two-tier terrace.
+Bounce to beats from the likes of Norman Jay and Giles Peterson at one of south London’s best rooftop bars, pint in hand.
+Don’t miss out on their Fleetwood Mac rooftop party or Rum & Reggae Rooftop bash.

 Rooftop Terrace One, New Change, St Paul’s, EC4M 9AF.
 Nearest stations are St Paul’s and Mansion House.